 - Review of salary and working conditions;

 - Annual quotas for short term work permits and long-term work permits.

 The quotas for Croatian nationals have already been predefined and will increase gradually every year.
 The transitional period could be extended until 31.
 December 2023.
 Thereafter, the federal council could invoke safeguard clause until 31.
 December 2026.

-Owing to the increase in quotas in 2019 and the balance that remains unused by the end of 2019, it is expected that work permit quotas will also not be fully utilized in 2020.
+Owing to the balance which will remain unused by the end of 2020 largely due to the COVID-19 pandemic, it is expected that work permit quotas will also not be fully utilized in 2021.
 However, it is still recommended that employers forecast their foreign workforce requirements whenever possible to benefit from the available quota where needed.
-Furthermore, a planning ahead of project timelines may allow employers to benefit from permits that are not subject to quotas, such as L120 day work permits and L permits for up to 4 months.
+Furthermore, a planning ahead of project timelines may allow employers to benefit from permits which are not subject to quotas, such as L120 day work permits and L permits for up to 4 months.